“High potential” employees often receive “stretch assignments” to expand their organizational knowledge, skills, and contacts.

 Two additional Leader Self Efficacy characteristics were proposed by United States Military Academy’s Sean T. Hannah with Bruce Avolio, Fred Luthans, and Peter D. Harms of University of Nebraska:

-However, Bandura found that these beliefs can be modified with intentional interventions like training, coaching, mentoring and cognitive restructuring practice, and the proliferation of these offerings for women provides these opportunities to enhance confidence and positive expectancy.
+However, these beliefs can be modified with intentional interventions like training, coaching, mentoring and cognitive restructuring practice.

-Courtright’s team reinforced popular understanding that beliefs both result from previous experiences, and can determine future outcomes, suggesting the importance of monitoring and managing these guiding ideas.
+Courtright’s team reinforced that beliefs result from previous experiences can determine future outcomes, suggesting the importance of monitoring and managing these guiding ideas.

 -*How do you maintain robust Leadership Self-Efficacy expectations even after disappointments and setbacks?